AnthonyDickson/Quantifying-Conceptual-Density-in-Text/README.md

     ```

 3. Install [GraphViz](https://graphviz.gitlab.io/download/) if you want to visualise the generated graph structures.
+    Skip to step 7. if you are not planning on running scripts that use CoreNLP.

 4. Install [Java SE](https://www.oracle.com/technetwork/java/javase/overview/index.html) 1.8+

-5. Download the Standford [CoreNLP](https://stanfordnlp.github.io/CoreNLP/) package and extract the contents to a
+5. Download the Standford [CoreNLP](https://stanfordnlp.github.io/CoreNLP/) package and extract the contents somewhere.
-    directory called `stanford-corenlp` in the root directory of this project.
+    Then add the path to where you extracted the files to the environment variable `CORENLP_HOME`:
+    ```shell
+    $ export CORENLP_HOME=path/to/corenlp
+    ```
+    This sets the environment variable for the current shell.

+    To make this environment variable more permanent run:
+    ```shell
+    $ echo 'export CORENLP_HOME=path/to/corenlp"' >> ~/.bashrc
+    ```
+    These changes will take effect when you next login.

+6. Start up the CoreNLP server:
+    ```shell
+    $ bash corenlp_server/run.sh
+    ```

+    To see the help message type:
+    ```shell
+    $ bash corenlp_server/run.sh -h
+    ```

-6. Run the main script to start quantifying conceptual density!
+7. Run the main script to start quantifying conceptual density!
     ```shell
     $ python -m qcd docs/bread.xml
     ```